xyflow/react-flow-docs/docs/guides/uncontrolled-flow.md

 ## Updating Nodes and Edges

-Since you don't have the nodes and edges in your local state, you can't update them by altering the `nodes` or `edges` array.
+Since you don't have nodes and edges in your local state, you can't update them directly.
 To do so, you need to use the [React Flow instance](/docs/api/react-flow-instance) that comes with functions for updating the internal state.
-You can receive the instance via the `onReady` callback or better by using the [`useReactFlow` hook](/docs/api/hooks/use-react-flow).
-Let's create a button that adds a new node on a random position.
+You can receive the instance via the `onInit` callback or better by using the [`useReactFlow` hook](/docs/api/hooks/use-react-flow).
+Let's create a button that adds a new node at a random position.
 For this, we are wrapping our flow with the [`ReactFlowProvider`](/docs/api/react-flow-provider) and use the [`addNodes` function](/docs/api/react-flow-instance#nodes-and-edges).

 :::info